 Storage

-As per SmPC.
+See SmPC for the formulation used at the site.
 No temperature excursion reporting required to the trial team.
 Follow local SOPs to manage temperature excursions.

-Dispensing quantities
+Dispensing

 Oseltamivir administered by mouth or feeding tube.

 Duration 5 days (10 days if the patient is immunosuppressed in opinion of their doctor).
 If the participant is discharged before the course is complete, they should be provided with medication to complete the course at home.